potassco/clinguin/docs/clinguin/reference/input.rst

 They are provided when starting the server via the command line in argument ``--ui-files``.

+If no UI files are provided, the default UI will be used, which can be used for debugging purposes.

 .. tip::

     There are helper functions available for the UI files to handle strings.
 This functions can be used with the *clingo* syntax for external function: ``@fun(args)``.